dabrahams/www.boostcon.com/content/pages/community.rst

 :order: 900

-Early feedback indicates BoostCon'07 was indeed a smashing success!
-Many attendees wanted a way to collaborate, discuss their future plans, and share pictures from the event.
-Of course, it would have been nice to put together this part of the site *before* the conference, but at least it will stand us in good stead for BoostCon'08.
+This area of the site provides a way to collaborate, discuss future plans, and share pictures from the event.
 Check out the submenu entries on the left for community resources.

-BoostCon attendees who followed the directions in their registration invitation for this site can find updated slides `on the wiki`__.
+BoostCon 2007 attendees who followed the directions in their registration invitation for this site can find updated slides `on the wiki`__.